msuzio/pencilkata/README.md

   of one erasure followed by one insertion (possible future  exercise, but complicates interface for this exercise).
     * Logically, in editing, we do not choose any random blank area in which to edit, and we erase, then write, in one logical sequence.
-Should this be one method call then?
+Collapsed to one method
-  * For future improvement, consider all the places we're constantly resizing/shrinking by one element. introducing intermediate buffers to build up one replacement/insertion could be more efficient, but out of scope for a kata MVP